Tiger’s Eye is one of the most unique gemstones in the world and is sought after by everyone from small children to crystal connoisseurs.

 A variety of the Chalcedony, this stone serves as more than the gemstone for an 18th Anniversary celebration.

 The Tiger’s Eye touches both your sacral and your solar plexus chakras, aligns with the sun, fire, and earth.
 It vibrates with the number four, and its beautiful stripes make every new stone a work of art.
-Learning about the Tiger's Eye and adding it to your daily practice can, quite literally, change your life.
+Considered a great stone for beginners, learn about how Tiger's Eye can be incorporated into your life.

 What is Tiger’s Eye?

 Tiger’s Eye is a member of the quartz family, featuring a silky luster that comes from the unique growth of parallel strands of quartz — thus, producing a tiger’s eye and stripes.
 While each stone is different, they generally feature a mixture of gold, brown, and slate grey coloring.
 Depending on the formation of the quartz strands, some stones are more grey or gold than others.